gaperezsa/3DeformRS/README.md

 After having trained a model, Certify.py can receive a path to the model, name of the network, in which dataset it was trained, the certified method or perturbation to be certified against, the sigma noise hyperparameter and the name of this experiment.

-From this point on, the we will follow the user case of certifying a **Pointnet++ instance against rotation Z on ScanObjectNN** and producing figures such as the ones in the paper.
+From this point on, we will follow the user case of certifying a **Pointnet++ instance against rotation Z on ScanObjectNN** and producing figures such as the ones in the paper.
 However, the idea is the same for any other network, deformation or dataset that one may need.

 dataset_choices = ['modelnet40','scanobjectnn']

 model_choices = ['pointnet2','dgcnn','curvenet','pointnet']

-certification_method_choices = ['rotationX','rotationY','rotationZ','rotationXZ','rotationXYZ','translation','shearing','tapering','twisting','squeezing','stretching','gaussianNoise','affine','affineNoTranslation']
+certification_method_choices = ['RotationX','RotationY','RotationZ','RotationXZ','RotationXYZ','Translation','Shearing','Tapering','Twisting','Squeezing','Stretching','GaussianNoise','Affine','AffineNoTranslation']

-Be aware, perturbation choices such as squeezing or stretching are ill defined for interpreting their certified radius and so, they were taken out of the official paper.
+Beware, perturbation choices such as squeezing or stretching are ill defined for interpreting their certified radius and so, they were taken out of the official paper.

 ### Run the experiments